 In situations like this, it’s hard to shake off the paranoia upon realising your food makes you stand out negatively from the rest of the crowd.

-24-year-old Aishwarya Reddy, a consultant with EY Sydney, recalls a cross-cultural management class from her time at the University of Sydney where the students were encouraged to have an open, honest conversation about stereotypes.
+24-year-old Aishwarya Reddy, a consultant in Sydney, recalls a cross-cultural management class from her time at the University of Sydney where the students were encouraged to have an open, honest conversation about stereotypes.

-“We were a pretty mixed class with Indian, Chinese, and Aussie students.
+“We were a pretty mixed class with Indian, Chinese, and Caucasian students.
 When we were asked about Asian stereotypes, we talked about seafood, soy, strong vinegar smells,” she explained to Indian Link.

-“When it came to Indian food, I was surprised and initially offended.
+“When it came to Indian food and the ‘smell’ of garlic, I was surprised and initially offended.
 Then I realised this is how the other communities must’ve felt during the discussion.”

 READ ALSO: The politics of curry